 - Knowing more about the world before they were born.

 - Ancient Greek Gods.

 - Learning about different eras.

 - Learning about the past.

 When asked to describe history in one word, the children generated the following

-From the observation of lessons within different year groups, the teaching was of a very high standard and there was a very good engagement rate in response to the online learning.
+From the observation of lessons and book looks within different year groups, the teaching was of a very high standard and there was evidence of challenge opportunities and the exploration of historical skills and knowledge.

 Wherever possible, our history curriculum is enhanced by trips and visitors, as these bring the curriculum to life for our children.
 Experiential learning is a vital part of learning about history.

 - Year 3: Crew Theatre Roman themed work shop.